p-m-p/xhr2-lib/README.md

-For browsers that do support `xhr2-lib`--which can be checked during developemnt with the `supported()` method--this library offers binary data transfer, upload progress events and cross origin requests in a simple and light weight API modelled on parts of the jQuery Ajax library.
+For browsers that do support `xhr2-lib`--which can be checked during developemnt with the `supported()` method--this library offers binary data transfer, upload progress events and cross origin requests in a simple and light weight (3.5KB minified and gzipped) API modelled on parts of the jQuery Ajax library.

 `xhr2-lib` is also supported for use in [web workers][6]